 - Pan size: it is very important to use the pan specified in the recipe because otherwise, it might not bake properly.
 You can use a slightly larger pan (the cake will be shorter) but never smaller.

-- Keeping: the cake keeps for a few days well, at room temperature.
+- Storing: the cake keeps for a few days well, at room temperature.
 I find that refrigerating it dries it up too much for my taste.
 And it's not the ideal cake to freeze.
 You can of course, but I wouldn't recommend it highly.
 I like to eat it the day it is baked, two days at the most.

 - Variations: this is a superb cake with other stone fruit - peaches, nectarines, apricots, cherries.